domWinter/perl-for-rump/README.md

 Instructions
 ============

-Run this `make` from a root account on a NetBSD 7.1 host in home.
+Run `make` from a root account on a NetBSD 7.1 host in `/root/perl-for-rump`.

 The build script requires `git`,  `wget` and `gmake` to create the perl supporting rump unikernel binary.